p4 sync

 arbitrary change number

 If the –-use-stream-change option is set to a change number, the client view is generated from the stream specification version at or before that change.
-For example, if the the stream specification was changed both in changelists 4 and 7 and you specify p4 sync --use-stream-change=5 fileA fileB@6 fileC@7, the stream spec version at change 4 is used to generate the client view.
+For example, if the stream specification was changed both in changelists 4 and 7 and you specify p4 sync --use-stream-change=5 fileA fileB@6 fileC@7, the stream spec version at change 4 is used to generate the client view.

 g-opts